Saint Spyridon: Corfu

 It is believed by the faithful that the plague, on its way out of the island, scratched one of the fortification stones of the old citadel (Palaio Frourio) to indicate its fury for being expelled.
 This scratch is still shown to visitors.

-St. Spyridon is also believed to have saved the island at the second great siege of Corfu which took place in 1716.
-At that time the Turkish army and naval force led by the great Sultan Achmet III appeared in Butrinto opposite Corfu.
+Spyridon is also believed to have saved the island at the second great siege of Corfu which took place in 1716.
+At that time the Turkish army and naval force led by Sultan Achmet III appeared in Butrint opposite Corfu.

-On July 8 the Turkish fleet carrying 33,000 men sailed to Corfu from Butrinto and established a beachhead in Ipsos the same day the Venetian fleet encountered the Turkish fleet off the channel of Corfu and defeated it in the ensuing naval battle.
+On July 8 the Turkish fleet carrying 33,000 men sailed to Corfu from Butrint and established a beachhead in Ipsos the same day the Venetian fleet encountered the Turkish fleet off the channel of Corfu and defeated it in the ensuing naval battle.
 On July 19 the Turkish army reached the hills of the town and laid siege to the city.
-After repeated failed attempts and heavy fighting, the Turks were forced to raise the siege which had lasted 22 days.
+After repeated failed attempts and heavy fighting, the Turks were forced to raise the siege which had lasted twenty-two days.

-There were also rumors spreading among the Turks that some of their soldiers saw St. Spyridon as a monk threatening them with a lit torch and that helped increase their panic.
-This victory over the Ottomans, therefore, was attributed not only to the leadership of Count Schulenburg who commanded the stubborn defense of the island against the Ottomans but also to the miraculous intervention of St. Spyridon.
+There were also rumors spreading among the Turks that some of their soldiers saw Spyridon as a monk threatening them with a lit torch and that helped increase their panic.
+This victory over the Ottomans, therefore, was attributed not only to the leadership of Count Schulenburg who commanded the stubborn defense of the island against the Ottomans but also to the miraculous intervention of Spyridon.

 After the victorious outcome of the battle, Venice honored Schulenburg and the Corfiotes for successfully defending the island.
-The great composer Vivaldi was commissioned to write an opera, Juditha triumphans, in celebration of the victory.
+The great composer Vivaldi was commissioned to write an oratorio, Juditha triumphans, in celebration of the victory.

 Feast day

-Recognizing St. Spyridon's role in the defense of the island, Venice legislated the annual "Litany of St. Spyridon" on August 11 as a commemoration of the event.
+Recognizing Spyridon's role in the defense of the island, Venice legislated the annual "Litany of St. Spyridon" on August 11 as a commemoration of the event.
 His feast day is celebrated in the East on the Saturday before Great Lent (known as "Cheesefare Saturday") and December 12.
 For those Eastern Churches that follow the traditional Julian Calendar, December 12 falls on December 25 of the modern Gregorian Calendar.
 In the West he is commemorated on December 14.

 Other

-St. Spyridon is also the patron saint of the Tolstoy family.
+Spyridon is also the patron saint of the Tolstoy family.
 Andrei Tolstoy (fl.
-15th century) chose St. Spyridon as the family's saint and he remains so in both branches.
+15th century) chose Spyridon as the family's saint and he remains so in both branches.
 The Grand Prince of Muscovy Basil II (1425–1462) apparently gave a gold cross containing relics of the saint to Andrei.
-This reliquary survives and is held by the senior member of the Tolstoy family, now Nikolai Tolstoy.
+This reliquary survives and is held byNikolai Tolstoy.